HendrikMuenster/flexBox/README.txt

 To compile the C++ module, simply run the MATLAB script "compileMexModule.m" in the folder "CPP_module"

 CUDA:
 To compile the Cuda module, open the "compileCudaModule.m" and change the given PATH variables according to your computer.
-Afterwards, run "compileCudaModule.m"
+Afterwards, run "compileCudaModule.m".

+Requirements:
+The script assumes, that you have installed a full version of Microsoft Visual Studio 20XX, which is connected to your CUDA SDK.
+The Visual Studio version must coincide with your Matlab standard C++ compiler.

 Issues for University of Münster users:
 There are some known problems for CUDA computers at the University of Münster.
 You may have to preload libraries.
 To do so, simply start Matlab with: